Denisa Křížová

 Denisa Křížová Bio

-Denisa Křížová (born 3 November 1994) is a Czech ice hockey player for the Minnesota Frost of the Professional Women’s Hockey League (PWHL) and a member of the Czech Republic women’s national ice hockey team.
-Known for her skills as a forward, Křížová has made significant contributions to her teams both in domestic leagues and international competitions.
-Her career spans over a decade, showcasing her talent and dedication to the sport.
+Denisa Křížová (born 3 November 1994) is a Czech ice hockey player who plays as a forward for the New York Sirens of the Professional Women’s Hockey League (PWHL).
+She is also a longtime member of the Czech Republic women’s national ice hockey team and an accomplished ball hockey athlete.
+Known for her scoring touch and playmaking, Křížová has built a professional career that spans college hockey, North American professional leagues, and the Swedish Women’s Hockey League.

 Early Life and Background